 Wind back the clock to spring 2020 when everything shuttered under lockdown.

-In an effort to ensure vulnerable populations could continue to receive medically necessary behavioral health services with minimal interruption, Pennsylvania’s Department of Human Services’ Office of Mental Health and Substance Abuse Services (OMHSAS) temporarily suspended a number of requirements governing the use of telehealth for behavioral health services.1According to individual and family surveys conducted by OMHSAS, telehealth usage skyrocketed—from 10% pre–COVID-19 to 88% during the pandemic.
+In an effort to ensure vulnerable populations could continue to receive medically necessary behavioural health services with minimal interruption, Pennsylvania’s Department of Human Services’ Office of Mental Health and Substance Abuse Services (OMHSAS) temporarily suspended a number of requirements governing the use of telehealth for behavioural health services.1According to individual and family surveys conducted by OMHSAS, telehealth usage skyrocketed—from 10% pre–COVID-19 to 88% during the pandemic.

-For many Pennsylvanians who received behavioral health services, the shift to telehealth was a welcome one.
+For many Pennsylvanians who received behavioural health services, the shift to telehealth was a welcome one.
 Virtual service delivery removed a number of barriers that previously prevented individuals and families from receiving services: travel time, transportation to and from appointments, work conflicts, scheduling issues, and child-care and other caregiving responsibilities.
-Many families benefitted from improved access, while the agency experienced fewer canceled or rescheduled appointments.
+Many families benefitted from improved access, while the agency experienced fewer cancelled or rescheduled appointments.